mukeshbhakuni/x86_assembly_parser/README.md

 * It will generate the symbol table  ,literal table ,opcode table and .lst file code as output for it.

+* Generate .lst file by  using elf32 command and compare it with the generated code.

 ## Acknowledgments

 * I would like to thank my system programming professor, and low level programming professor.